 If the ad content exceeds the written content, it leads to a poor user experience.
 J. Mueller also gave an example of how the two Google algorithm updates impacted those sites on rankings.

 - Page Layout Algorithm: Launched in 2012.
 Impacted search engine rankings for sites that had too many ads above the fold.

 - Page Speed Algorithm: Implemented in 2018 and lowered the rankings for sites with a slow loading speed caused by too many ads.

-Another algorithm update that wasn’t mentioned is Core Web Vitals that will be launched in May 2021.
+Another algorithm update that wasn’t mentioned is Core Web Vitals, which will be launched in May 2021.
 This update will affect sites with poor user experience.

 - Low CPMs and CTRs

-If the site’s every free ad space is filled with an ad, there is a lower probability that users will click on it just because there is too much happening (content plus many ads).
-This makes your site intrusive, causes low CTRs and engagement, poor ad viewability, and low viewable time for ads.
+If the site’s every free ad space is filled with an ad, it is less likely that users will click on it just because there is too much happening (content plus many ads).
+This makes your site intrusive, causing low CTRs and engagement, poor ad viewability, and low viewable time for ads.

 With an ad overload, your ad inventory becomes less valuable.
 Meaning it gets less attractive for advertisers.
 They tend to either pay less for ad impressions or stop bidding on your ad inventory at all—this leads to low CPMs, a drop in fill rate, and ad revenue for publishers.

 Serving too many ads won’t increase ad revenue because advertisers are not interested in bidding on low-viewability placements.